krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - __simple__ routing (only one IP)
 - __weighted__ routing policy + health-check
 - __geolocation__: create one A record per regions + IP and default. dnschecker.org
+  - Use when: You want to serve users in specific countries, continents, or states (U.S. only) from different endpoints.
 - __latency__: create many A records in different regions
 - __geoproximity__: need to __create traffic policy_- (provide exact geo area coordinates + bias)
+  - Use when: You want fine-grained control over traffic distribution based on distance to endpoints.
+  - You want to adjust traffic boundaries dynamically using bias
 - __failover__: need to __create health-check__ , decrease __TTL__
 - __multivalue__: __returns many IP addresses__ in different order (round robin): same A record can have many IP addresses: Used for load balancer.
 Can add health-check
     - issues: cannot send traffic to private subnet, no https, slow TTL (min 60s)